jonas-sk/pine-maastricht/site/content/project/academic-year-2020-21.md

 Overall it was an exciting and enjoyable year for the young PINE Maastricht team.

-Many thanks to all speakers for taking time to visit us virtually!
+Many thanks to all speakers for taking time to visit us virtually in Maastricht!